 There will be some variation between counties and states

-1) Hire a Kansas City divorce attorney – View Anthony Moreno’s Bio to see if he is the right attorney for you.
+1) Hire an attorney that specializes in divorce in Kansas City – View Anthony Moreno’s Bio to see if he is the right attorney for you.
 Anthony has been honored as Top 40 under 40 Family Lawyers in USA

 Grounds for Divorce (Missouri Revised Statutes Section 452.025, et seq.)

 - Irretrievable breakdown of the marriage ("no-fault divorce")

 - The respondent has committed adultery and the petitioner finds it intolerable to live with the respondent

 - The respondent has behaved in such a way that the petitioner cannot reasonably be expected to live with the respondent

 - The respondent has abandoned the petitioner for a continuous period of at least six months preceding the presentation of the petition

 - The parties have lived separate and apart by mutual consent for a continuous period of 12 months immediately preceding the filing of the petition